atharvprajod/PDE-HPC/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Authors

-Your Name - Initial work

 ## Acknowledgments

 - PETSc development team for their excellent solver library